gbubemismith/interpreter-rs/README.md

 A Rust implementation of the interpreter described in the book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.

-This project aims to follow the book's structure and philosophy, building a Lox interpreter in Rust.
+This project aims to follow the book's structure and philosophy, building a Lox(using the `.smith` extension for source files) interpreter in Rust.
 It is a learning project, focusing on clarity, idiomatic Rust, and testability.

 ## Features